Effect of turbulent fluctuations on the drag and lift forces on a towed sphere and its boundary layer: Description of the numerical method

-One can easily see that, when the solution is approximated by the Galerkin truncation associated with the Fourier spectral method, these two conditions cannot be satisfied in an exact manner: an non-zero function that vanishes on a full sub-domain is necessarily non-analytic and cannot be represented by a finite number of Fourier modes.
-The idea of the method which is used here is to relax the problem of finding the penalty force $\bm f_b$ to

-All the difficulty of integrating this system is now in finding an efficient manner of solving the optimization problem above, which involves local condition in the physical space, while spectral methods try to be as local as possible in Fourier space.
-As this has to be done at every sub-time steps, the use of standard minimization techniques would introduce a very large number of operations and result in a cost-inefficient algorithm.
+that is satisfied in the whole domain.
+The core of such a method is to find the best strategy to estimate $\bm f_b$.
+In principle the penalty force should vanish outside the particle and be such that $\bm u$ is equal to a solid motion inside it.
+The Fourier representation of the velocity field with a finite number of modes implies that these two conditions cannot be satisfied in an exact manner.
+An idea could be to find at each time step $\bm f_b$ with a minimal norm outside the particle and such that the norm of the difference between $\bm u$ and the particle velocity is minimal inside the particle.
+This can be done by standard minimisation techniques but such a strategy would introduce a very large number of operations and result in a cost-inefficient algorithm.

 Efficient strategies consist in guessing acceptable values of the field $\bm f_b$.
-We here make use of the ``direct-forcing'' method proposed by \cite{fadlun-verzicco-etal-2000}.
-To explain this method, let us consider a simple Euler-discretization in time of (\ref{eq:ib})
+We here make use of the ``direct-forcing'' method used for instance by \cite{mohd1997simulations} and \cite{fadlun-verzicco-etal-2000}.
+To explain this method, consider the simple Euler time discretisation of (\ref{eq:ib})